 Oil climbs as Turkey shoots down Russian jet

-Global oil prices rose sharply on Tuesday after Turkey shot down a Russian jet on the Syria border, sparking fresh tensions in the crude-rich Middle East, dealers said.
+Global oil prices rose Tuesday after Turkey shot down a Russian jet on the Syria border, sparking fresh tensions in the crude-rich Middle East, dealers said.

-Brent North Sea crude for January rebounded $1.56 to $46.39 a barrel, compared with Monday's closing level.
+Brent North Sea crude for January rebounded 68 cents to $45.51 a barrel, compared with Monday's closing level.

 "Commodities have bounced back with oil trading higher with rising geopolitical tensions in the Middle East," said CMC Markets analyst Jasper Lawler.